Calibration Results Check and Analysis

 Use the Extrinsic Parameter Accuracy Validation Tool to Validate Extrinsic Parameters |

-Comprehensive and quantitative validation |
+For a comprehensive and quantitative validation of calibration results |

 View Error Point Cloud in Point Cloud Viewer